EugeneLoy/play2-openshift-quickstart/README.md

 Updating your application
 -------------------------

-To deploy your changes to openshift just run the stage task, add your changes to the index, commit and push:
+To deploy your changes to OpenShift just run the stage task, add your changes to the index, commit and push:

 ```bash
     play clean compile stage